backdrop-contrib/textile/README.md

 all input will be filtered.

-Requirements <!-- Do not include this section if there are no requirements. -->
+Requirements
 ------------

-This module requires that the Textile class library be installed in the include/ directory, as explained in the INSTALL.txt file.
+This module requires that the Textile class libraries be installed in the include/ directory, as explained in the INSTALL.txt file.
 A recent version is included, but updated versions are available as described in INSTALL.txt.

-Installation <!-- This section is required. -->
+Installation
 ------------

 - Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules.

-- Visit the configuration page under Administration > Configuration > Category >
-  Foo (admin/config/category/foo) and enter the required information.

-- Any additional steps.
+- Visit the configuration page under 'Administration > Configuration > Content authoring > Text editors and formats > Add text format' and create a new text format with the Textile filter enabled.
+You may want to disable any text editors for this text format, and have the Textile filter be either the only filter enabled or be first on the list.

+- To configure the filter, press the "Configure" button.
+To limit Textile filtering to the text between the tags \[textile] and \[/textile], check the box in the configure dialog.
+Otherwise, Textile will filter all the text in the submitted text field.

 Documentation <!-- Do not include if you have not created a wiki page. -->